-Keep a mix of activities in your exercise program and ensure it includes a variety of strength, cardiovascular and flexibility work.
+Keep a mix of activities in your exercise programme and ensure it includes a variety of strength, cardiovascular and flexibility work.
 If you enjoy a weights workout in the gym, for a change, try some of the cardiovascular machines and spend 10 minutes stretching after your usual session.
 Similarly, if you always head for the cross-trainer or only ever run, try the bike and a few weights machines.
-Importantly, do ensure that you get proper instruction so that you use good technique and avoid injury if you are unused to a new discipline.
+Importantly, ensure that you get proper instruction so that you use good technique and avoid injury if you are unused to a new discipline or machine.

 Alternative cardio activities

-You don't need to enter a triathlon competition to get cross-training gains but do consider adding variety to your program to maximize your all-round health and fitness benefits.
-How about dipping into one of the alternative CV activities below to pep up your training:
+You don't need to enter a triathlon competition to get cross-training gains but do consider adding variety to your program to maximise your all-round health and fitness benefits.
+How about dipping into one of the alternative CV activities below to mix up your training:

 - Indoor rower